Makes you realize how very much

 determination, openness, and unconditional compassion.

-a diverse group in terms of age,
+We are a diverse group in terms of age,

 politics, background, and beliefs,

 aside in order to focus on our shared experience.

 We nimbly bridge any gaps for the purpose

 of communicating the essentials and